 Santa's Workshop is going on all week.
 Students can visit during lunch and after school.

 Each week you need to visit Study Island and complete the activities that are assigned.
 These assignments are based on the things that we are learning in class, so it will be tied directly to our instruction.

-We are starting a new unit in math - building up a deeper understanding of multiplication and division.
 Some of the topics from this week will continue to be review.
 I know they are very repetitive, but keep practicing it will pay off.

-1. Patterns Standard
+1. Factors and Multiples Standard

 2. Place Value Standard